kordejong/ruminations/documentation/introduction.md

 # Introduction
-In this document we provide tips and tricks for setting up and maintaining a model development project.
+In this document we provide guidelines for setting up and maintaining a model development project.
 It is targeted at model developers who are not also experienced software developers, for example domain experts who develop models part-time.